snowyu/amforth/doc/source/index.rst

 AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family and some variants of the TI MSP430.
+The RISC-V CPU (32bit) is currently beeing worked on.
 It has a turnkey feature for embedded use too.

 AmForth is published under the GNU Public License v3 (GPL).
 A commercial use is possible but for traditional commercial